Skip to content

 Centre Concrete has been a leader in the production and delivery of ready-mix concrete in central Pennsylvania since 1956, operating seven production sites.
 They offer a wide range of concrete products and services, including ready-mix concrete, roller-finished concrete, and decorative concrete, for residential and commercial customers.
 Their focus on quality, innovation, and sustainability ensures durable and energy-efficient solutions for construction needs.
 Through a strong commitment to customer service, Centre Concrete lays the foundation for a wide range of construction projects while co

 On March 20, 2026, Centre Concrete, a ready-mix concrete supplier serving central Pennsylvania since 1956, appeared on the leak site of the dragonforce ransomware group.
-The company, which operates seven production sites and serves both residential and commercial customers, had internal files exfiltrated during a ransomware attack.
+The company, which operates seven production sites and serves both residential and commercial customers, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people affected remains unknown, any customer, employee, or vendor whose personal or financial information passed through the company’s systems could now be exposed.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that dragonforce listed Centre Concrete on its data leak site on March 20, 2026.
 The group claims to have stolen internal files during a ransomware incident.
 No specific volume of records or list of data types has been publicly detailed, but ransomware incidents of this nature routinely involve customer records, employee information, invoices, contracts, and contact details.
 The company has not yet issued a public statement confirming the timeline or scope of the intrusion.